“Have the courage to turn away from everything that doesn’t feed your soul” –– Unknown

-I’ve come to learn that stuffing your needs, wants and desires isn’t good for you; they slowly begin to pile on top of one another, and before you know it, your life starts to fall apart –– even if you feel you’re holding it together (oh the lies our EGO loves to tell us!).
+I’ve come to learn that stuffing your needs, wants and desires isn’t good for you; they slowly begin to pile on top of one another, and before you know it, your life starts to fall apart –– even if you feel you’re holding it together.

-You put on mask, and as your soul withers on the inside, you look like you have it on the outside.
-Finally, all the things you’re carrying become to heavy and you falter.
+You put on mask, and as your soul withers on the inside, you look like you have it all together the outside.
+Finally, all the things you’re carrying become too heavy and you falter.
 You may want to burn your house down and hopefully, rise like a Phoenix from the ash.
 Some of you may be that brazen, some of you may have to be more careful.

-Many of us have people who depend and count on us for their livelihoods, so you most likely can’t burn the house down.
+Many of us have people who depend and count on us, so you most likely you can’t burn the house down.
 Maybe you simply settle for quietly crawling into bed and possibly crying a little.
-And you stay there for awhile (days maybe), until you can pull yourself up, wash your face and move forward.
+And you stay there for awhile, until you can pull yourself up, wash your face and move forward.

 The last time I was there (2017 was the year of soul speak), I curled into that very fetal position, and cried.
 And cried.
 And cried.
 But I got up again as I always do.

 And this time, I began to look for ways to discover how I had gotten to this point, and how to get I could get myself out of being “tired.”

 The thing is, when your soul is tired, it’s a sign that you’re living out of alignment with your true purpose in life.

 Obviously, discovering and finding something as big and grand as your purpose requires prolonged assessment and it’s a path that can take years to successfully walk and find the end.

 There are ways to help your soul feel less heavy along the way, and help yourself along the path of discover.
 Here’s what I do: